DePayFi/public-documentation/docs/payments/tips/widget.md

 `closed`

-A function that will be called once the user closes the widget (no matter if before or after the donation).
+A function that will be called once the user closes the widget (no matter if before or after the tip).

 ```javascript
 closed: ()=> {